 - Pain with deep breaths, forceful coughing, sneezing or laughing

-- Tenderness on palpation over this joint or along the back of the rib
+- Tenderness to touch over this joint or along the back of the rib

 - Tightness in muscles between the spine and shoulder blade

-- Pain which is aggravated when moving your chest from side to side
+- Pain which is aggravated when rotating your chest from side to side

 Costo means rib and vertebral refers to the vertebra of the spine, which is where the name of this condition comes from.
 We have twelve ribs on each side, 10 of which join onto the sternum at the front.
 What you may not have thought about before is that your ribs also attach to your spine at the back.
 The joints where your ribs attach to your spine are called the costotransverse joints.